WaseemRabah/honeyshop/FEATURES.md

 Footer has the following features:

-- Newletter Subscription, which redirects to the newsletter page;
+- Newletter Subscription, which redirects to the newsletter page:

 ![Newsletter](documentation/newsletter-image.png)

-- After submitting the newsletter subscription, the user will be directed to success page;
+- After submitting the newsletter subscription, the user will be directed to success page:

 ![Success](documentation/success-image.png)

-- If the user already subscribed, a message will shows up for the user;
+- If the user already subscribed, a message will shows up for the user:

 ![Subsciber Exists](documentation/subscriber-exists-image.png)